ihmeuw/vivarium_research/docs/source/model_design/general_research.rst

 Colliders
 ^^^^^^^^^

 Colliders are variables that have more than one cause; in other words, where pathways collide and a variable has two arrows flowing *toward* it.
-See below for an example in which variable Z is a collider on the path between X and Y.
+See below for an example in which variable Z is a collider on the path between variables X and Y.

 .. image:: collider_dag.svg

-**In the case that two variables are linked through a pathway with a collider (and there is no directional or backdoor pathway between them), there will be no association or causal realtionship between the two variables.** This is also referred to as a **"closed path."**
+**In the case that two variables are linked through a path with a collider (and there is no directed or backdoor path between them), there will be no association or causal relationship between the two variables.** Paths bewteen two variables with a collider are referred to as a **"closed paths,"** while paths without colliders are referred to as **"open paths."**

 Summary
 ~~~~~~~